benlamb95/sports-memory-game/README.md

 ## Unsolved bugs and errors
 * Issue with timer as mentioned earlier; I have managed to ensure the timer starts on the first card flip however still a slight delay in counting up.
 * Initially wanted a welcome modal/text overlay; The modal would constantly freeze and produce lots of errors when making amendments in my code so this had to be removed.
+* I wanted to add a moves storage aswell next to timer counter however was unable to priduce results as expected as it would count the moves as the user would select a card.
+Had to remove this feature.

 ## Linking To User Stories